midbel/packit/README.md

 * The specified path is interpreted relative to the context directory provided on the command line.

-##### .exec
+##### .exec/.shell

 The .exec macro executes the specified command in a subprocess, passing along all currently defined environment variables.
 It captures and returns the command’s standard output as a string.
+Similar to the `.exec` macro, the `.shell` macro does the same thing except that it run the new process in a sub shell instead of directly as a subprocess.

 Usage: